-All samples collected for laboratory testing shall be accompanied by the Test Request Form created in the PUMA RSL Database, so that laboratories can identify the samples and enter test results into the PUMA RSL Database directly.
+All samples for laboratory testing shall be sent with the Test Request Form (TRF) created in the PUMA RSL Database for the laboratories to identify the samples and upload test results to the PUMA RSL Database directly.

-Suppliers shall store a reference sample of tested material in the factory for one (1) year.
-Suppliers shall also keep a sample of the material that they have sent to the laboratory (from the same batch of production) on record.
-This reference sample can be used in case additional tests are required, or to interpret test results, or in case of customer/consumer claims that may arise, as well as subsequent requirements for re-testing.
+Suppliers shall keep a reference sample in the factory for one (1) year.
+This reference sample can be used in case additional tests that may be required for test results interpretation, potential claims, as well as subsequent requirements for re-testing.

-Testing of composite (mixed) samples: PUMA allows testing of mixed samples for materials with the same material type.
+Composite (mix) testing - PUMA allows to test of mixed samples with same material type.
 This applies to mixed samples with a maximum of three (3) colors.
 In the case of preliminary failure or inconclusive results among mixed samples, individual testing for each material from the mixed sample must be conducted to arrive at conclusive and final test results for each material.

-Reasonable testing: In general, all material/color combinations must comply with our RSL standards.
-The mode of testing applied shall be chosen based on the PUMA Test Matrix.
-However, if multiple colors are produced using the same material (i.e. composition) by the same factory, PUMA accepts a reduced number of tests per material, based on risk level of the substance.
-In practice, this means tests shall be performed in a composite of three high-risk colors (e.g. dark: black, brown; medium: orange, red, blue; metallic: silvery, golden), for the same materials source, as representative samples of all colors produced.
-A recipe review shall be included to identify the common and highest amounts of chemicals used in the formulation in the same material types or manufacturing processes as the representative colors, all color variations shall be tested against the failure substances to ensure compliance across all variations.
+Reasonable testing - All material and color combinations must comply with our RSL standards.
+If multiple colors are produced using the same material (i.e. composition) by the same factory, PUMA accepts a reduced number of tests per material, based on risk level of the substance.

-A list of PUMA-approved laboratories can be found in the PUMA RSL Database.
+Tests shall be performed in a composite of three high-risk colors (e.g. black, brown, red, yellow, purple, metallic color) of the same material as representative samples of all colors produced.
+Non-compliance in any of these representative colors, all color variations shall be tested against the failure substances to ensure compliance across all variations.

-3.7.4 PUMA RSL Database
+3.7.6 PUMA RSL Database